A. Thamizhmahan Hussain

 A. Thamizhmahan Hussain (born 10 February 1936) is an Indian politician and Presidium Chairman of the All India Anna Dravida Munnetra Kazhagam party from 23 June 2022.
-Being One of the founding members of All India Anna Dravida Munnetra Kazhagam, He also served as All World M.G.R.
+A founding member of All India Anna Dravida Munnetra Kazhagam, he also served as All World M.G.R.
 Forum Secretary.
-He is the Former Chairperson of Tamil Nadu Waqf Board from 2012 to 2016.
+He is the former chairperson of Tamil Nadu Waqf Board from 2012 to 2016.

 Hussian was one of those 11 party cadres who signed the form to register AIADMK as a political party led by M. G. Ramachandran.
 Since the formation of the party in 1972, Hussain has held some crucial posts in the party.
 He served as the first AIADMK district secretary of Kanyakumari.

-During 2016 Tamil Nadu Legislative Assembly election, He resigned as the Tamil Nadu wakf board chairman on 13 April 2016, As he was announced as the AIADMK Candidate for Palayamkottai Assembly constituency.
-But later He was replaced by Hyder Ali as Aiadmk MLA Candidate.
+During 2016 Tamil Nadu Legislative Assembly election, he resigned as the Tamil Nadu wakf board chairman on 13 April 2016, As he was announced as the AIADMK Candidate for Palayamkottai Assembly constituency.
+He was later replaced by Hyder Ali as Aiadmk MLA Candidate.

-On 1 December 2021, He was made interim Presidium Chairman of the party.
-On 23 June 2022, A. Thamizhmahan Hussain was unanimously elected as the Presidium Chairman of the party at a general council meeting held at the Shrivaaru Venkatachalapathy Palace in Vanagaram, Chennai.
+On 1 December 2021, he was made the interim presidium chairman of the party.
+On 23 June 2022, A. Thamizhmahan Hussain was unanimously elected as the presidium chairman of the party at a general council meeting held at the Shrivaaru Venkatachalapathy Palace in Vanagaram, Chennai.